Overview

 self.log.output(lineno, line)

-- bkp_host: set the hostname of the PC that holds the backup directory destination.
+- bkp_host: set the hostname of the PC that holds the backup directory destination.- This host name will need to be accessed via SSH.

 - Use the name you have in .ssh/config to make this more secure using ssh ed25519 keys (for example)